 The best way to see fall foliage is from a walkway above the oranges, reds, golds and greens–particularly if that walkway is Poughkeepsie’s Walkway Over the Hudson River.

-Our 6000 mile return trip (from Qu’Appelle, Saskatchewan) down the U.S. east coast in search of the best fall foliage of 2013 took us to some pretty colorful places, however, Poughkeepsie, New York, stands out as one of the best.
+Our 6000 mile return trip (from Qu’Appelle, Saskatchewan) down the U.S. east coast in search of the best fall foliage took us to some pretty colorful places, however, Poughkeepsie, New York, stands out as one of the best.

 Also known as the Queen City of the Hudson, Poughkeepsie is situated along the 315 mile Hudson River that flows through New York state.
 We were lucky enough to visit several other communities in the Hudson Valley on our trip, including Irving and Tarrytown and Sleepy Hollow.

 Driving into Poughkeepsie, the bridge that spanned the wide expanse of the Hudson, a full 212 feet above the water, immediately captured my attention–as did the people hiking it.
 Luckily, I could almost drive “as the crow flies” to locate the parking lot for the east entrance to the Walkway Over the Hudson State Historic Park.

 The walkway began life–as have a number of other pedestrian bridges–as a railroad bridge.
 In fact, back in 1888 this 6767 foot bridge was the longest in the world.

 Luckily, it was a gorgeous morning for a hike, and we certainly weren’t the only people out enjoying the weather.
 There were hikers, and bikers, and joggers, and dog owners (pets must be on a leash no more than six feet long), and baby carriage pushers, and well, about fifty or more other smiling faces out taking advantage of October’s sunshine.